WYKO NT9100 OPTICAL PROFILER

 The Wyko NT9100 Optical Profile employs coherence scanning interferometry, also known as white-light interferometry, white-light confocal, or vertical scanning interferometry to produce high quality three-dimensional surface maps of the object under test.

-The NEW NT9100S model for photovoltaic (PV) metrology combines nanometer Z-height resolution with millimeter fields of view, providing solar cell manufacturers unprecedented capability to monitor and control surface texture, and to match specific surface measurements to cell efficiency.
+The NT9100S model for photovoltaic (PV) metrology combines nanometer Z-height resolution with millimeter fields of view, providing solar cell manufacturers capability to monitor and control surface texture, and to match specific surface measurements to cell efficiency.

 - For advanced applications in MEMS, thick films, optics, ceramics, and advanced materials research